 Start Grooming When They are Young

 Whether you are grooming your dog at home or bringing them to a professional groomer it's best to start a grooming routine when your dog is very young.
-By starting a regular routine of brushing, nail trimming, and ear cleaning early, your pooch will start seeing grooming as normal and not something to be afraid of.
+By starting a routine of brushing, nail trimming, and ear cleaning early, your pooch will start seeing grooming as normal and not something to be afraid of.

 - Professional Groomers: If your puppy is anxious or fearful, professional groomers are trained in a range of methods to help put your dog at ease.
 Taking your puppy to the groomer when they are still young will help to teach them that visiting the groomer is a normal and fun day out.